An interview with Harry, our stand-up pouch expert.

 Harry adds that the SUP machine works best with the heavier pouches.
 When looking at LPF’s core capabilities that’s not surprising: we live for the creation of high barriers.
 Our machine’s preference for aluminum and/ or multiple layers is an extension of our own: high performance packaging.

 Closing thoughts: when asked for Harry’s thoughts on the personality for the job

 By working together closely with our drawing department, Harry’s end goal is creating a phsyical pouch that matches the measurements and form of a customer’s needs to the dot.
 Having a focused and precise personality is integral according to Harry:

-“Because even the smallest deviations can have a large impact on the end-product, your skin should be crawling when you’re just 1 mm off.” – Harry
+“Because even the smallest deviations can have a large impact on the end-product, your skin should be crawling when you’re just 1 mm off.” – our stand-up pouch expert Harry